AshanSenadheeraLK/portfolio/readme.md

 ## 🤝 Contributing

 Contributions, issues, and feature requests are welcome!
-Feel free to check the [issues page](link-to-issues).
+Feel free to check the [issues page](https://github.com/AshanSenadheeraLK/portfolio/issues).

-## 📄 License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.
+## Open anyone to use this project as a template.
+But Attribution is required if using without my written permission.

 ## 👤 Contact

-HM Ashan Janith Dilshan Senadheera - [contact@ashansenadheera.lk](contact@ashansenadheera.lk) Project Link: [https://github.com/ashansenadheeralk/portfolio](https://github.com/ashansenadheeralk/portfolio)
+# HM Ashan Janith Dilshan Senadheera - [Profile](https://github.com/AshanSenadheeraLK)
+Project Link: [https://github.com/ashansenadheeralk/portfolio](https://github.com/ashansenadheeralk/portfolio)